Operational Interface

 Session Continuity

-Consent-bound session persistence so experiences remain coherent across zones, devices, and time windows—language and accessibility preferences that follow visitors.
+Consent-bound session persistence so experiences remain coherent across zones, devices, and time windows — language and accessibility preferences follow the visitor.

 Replay & Simulation